Swingin' A's: Dynasty

 In the 1972 season, the Athletics scored the second most runs in the American League with 604, doing so despite having fewer hits than other teams but with the most home runs (134) of all AL teams.
-They also had the second best team ERA with 2.58 while also allowing the second least amount of runs at 457.
+They also had the second best team ERA with 2.58 while also allowing the second fewest runs at 457.
 They would be matched against the Detroit Tigers, managed by the caustic Billy Martin, which had narrowly beaten Boston by half a game.
 The 1972 American League Championship Series was a tightly contested one, going the full distance of five games.
 Oakland won Game 1 with Fingers being tasked to save the game for the last two outs of the ninth inning along with the tenth and eleventh innings.
 In the eleventh, trailing by one with two on base, Gonzalo Marquez of the Athletics drove a single to right field that scored the tying run before an error by the right fielder scored the winning run.
 Odom won the second game 5–0 to leave the Athletics one win away as the Series moved to Detroit.
 However, the Tigers rolled to a 3–0 victory in Game 3.
 Game 4 saw the A's experience a crushing defeat in which they saw a 3–1 lead in the tenth inning collapse at the hands of three hits by six batters while not getting an out.
 The pivotal Game 5 matched Odom against Woodie Fryman.
 Jackson would injure his hamstring in a double steal that saw him knocked out for the rest of the year.
 A Gene Tenace RBI single broke a 1–1 tie that ultimately proved to be the go-ahead score; Odom went five innings before Vida Blue took over for four innings to help close the game and their first pennant since 1931.
 The contrast between the Athletics and their opponents, the Cincinnati Reds, in the 1972 World Series led to it being dubbed "The Hairs vs. the Big Squares" (with Oakland referred to as the former).
 Cincinnati, later dubbed the Big Red Machine, was making its second World Series appearance in three years, having played in 1970 Fall Classic.
 In a Series that saw the lowest batting average for each team (.209), six of the seven games were decided by just one run.
 Tenace hit two home runs in Game 1 to rally Oakland to victory (with Blue getting the save) while Joe Rudi hit a home run and made a great catch to help the A's to a Game 2 win (with Fingers getting the save).
 The A's were outdueled by Jack Billingham in Game 3, but Tenace hit his third home run of the Series in Game 4 and was then part of a ninth inning rally that saw two runs come with three pinch hitters to give Oakland a 3–1 series lead.
 Tenace hit his fourth and final home run of the Series in Game 5, but a consortium of Reds pitchers held the A's to just four runs while the Reds core rallied on a ninth inning single by Pete Rose; Game 6 was the only rout of the Series, which ended with the Reds scoring eight runs from the fourth to the seventh inning.
 Odom was matched against Jack Billingham for the pivotal Game 7 at Riverfront Stadium.
 Oakland got to a quick start with Tenace providing the first run on a two-out single after a three-base error.
 Cincinnati tied it in the fifth on a sacrifice fly with the bases loaded.
 In the sixth, Tenace and Sal Bando each hit RBI doubles to make it 3–1.
 In the eighth inning, Tony Perez hit a sacrifice fly with the bases loaded to make it 3–2, but the Reds could not get a hit afterwards; Rose committed the final out of the Series on a flyball out as the Athletics won.